uncle-barchen/ruqmoi/ruqmoi.md

 + Tarot: Five ♣/Wands
   + upright: competition, rivalry, conflict, disagreements.
   + reversed: avoid conflict, respect differences.
++ The Wanderer's Oracle: Mountain ‖ Heaven
+  + situation: The Wanderer pauses below the highest peak in the range; the final ascent awaits.
+  + admonition: Few have gone here before.
+Have you studied their successes and failures?
+Ascend if you dare.
 + Greek Myth: The Labors of Heracles - 10\.
 The Cattle of Geryon
   + mode: cross over in the Cup of Helios, kill the herdsman with poison arrows, and take the cattle
   + results: Heracles gets a share of the herd